This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Turkey Temperature Chart (Printable)

-Turkey is done when it reaches 180°F with a meat thermometer inserted into the thigh and 170°F when inserted into the breast.
+Turkey is done when the minimum internal temperature reaches 180°F with a meat thermometer inserted into the thigh and 170°F when inserted into the breast.
 Always use a meat thermometer to check the internal temp of the turkey.

 Check the deepest part of the thigh and thickest part of the breast for the best read times on your meat thermometer when measuring the internal temp of turkey.